-Intralipid is administered at Bourn Hall by intravenous drip infusion over a period of 1-2 hours.
+Intralipid is administered at Bourn Hall by intravenous drip infusion over a period of one to two hours.
 Infusions are required every three to four weeks, for a total of four or five infusions.

-The first infusion is administered a few days before the embryo transfer, the second after a positive pregnancy test, the third after a viable pregnancy has been confirmed by ultrasound scan at six or seven weeks of gestation, and the last infusion four or five weeks later.
+The first infusion is administered a few days before the embryo transfer, the second after a positive pregnancy test, the third after a viable pregnancy has been confirmed by ultrasound scan at six or seven weeks of gestation; the last infusion is given four or five weeks later.

-After that the embryo should be well-enough established to develop without further intralipid support.
+After that the embryo should be established enough to develop without further intralipid support.

 Although there is a lack of scientific evidence to prove that this technique makes a significant difference to treatment outcomes, many clinicians have observed improved implantation rates.

 Endometrial scratching is a relatively simple procedure that makes a small scratch in the lining of the uterus – the endometrium– using a fine catheter, to improve the implantation rate when embryos are transferred into the uterus.

 The scratch aims to induce a reaction within the uterus that makes the endometrium in the following menstrual cycle more receptive to embryos.